SoftBank Group: 2019–2021

 On 25 September 2019, Softbank Robotics launched Whiz robotic vacuum cleaner in Singapore.
 In September 2019, WeWork's IPO was canceled.
 In December 2019, Softbank sold its interest in dog-walking startup Wag at a loss.
 Tadashi Yanai, Fast Retailing's CEO and Japan's richest man at the time, left the board after 18 years.
+In November 2019, it was announced that Line Corp. and Z Holdings were going to be a new subsidiary under Naver Corporation and SoftBank Group, their respective owners.
+The closing was delayed until March 2021 due to COVID-19.

 In January 2020, multiple Softbank-funded startups started cutting their staff, including Getaround, Oyo, Rappi, Katerra and Zume.
 In February 2020, Elliott Management, an activist hedge fund, bought a $2.5 billion stake in Softbank and pushed for restructuring and more transparency, especially regarding its Vision Fund.
 Consequently, plans for a second Vision Fund were pushed back.

-In November 2019, it was announced that Line Corp. and Z Holdings were going to be a new subsidiary under Naver Corporation and SoftBank Group, their respective owners.
-The closing was delayed until March 2021 due to COVID-19.

 In March 2020, SoftBank announced that it was launching an emergency ¥4.5tn ($41bn) asset sale to fund a share buyback and debt reduction.
 The effort was initiated by Son in order to stem a collapse in the company’s share price due to the pandemic, "This programme will be the largest share buyback and will result in the largest increase in cash balance in the history of SBG [SoftBank Group], reflecting the firm and unwavering confidence we have in our business.".
 After the programme was unveiled, Softbank share price rose almost 19%.
 The program included a plan to repurchase ¥2tn of its shares in addition to the ¥500bn buyback it promised 10 days prior.
 Combined, SoftBank would be repurchasing 45% of its stock.